norcams/docs-enduser/docs/terraform-part2.rst

    :lines: 16-21, 68-85
    :emphasize-lines: 14

+The public key file must exist on disk with the given path, Terraform will not create it for us.
 After running Terraform, we can verify that the key has been created:

 .. code-block:: console